Back

 Royal Australasian College of Surgeons

-GE Healthcare
+GE HealthCare

-Philips Ultrasound
+Philips

-Why is learning ultrasound so important for medical professionals?
+Why is learning ultrasound so important

 Skills development

-Every ultrasound user must establish the skills fundamental to acquiring an image – from turning a system on and optimising the system setup, to patient positioning and ergonomics.
+Every ultrasound user must establish the ultrasound skills fundamental to acquiring an image – from turning a system on and optimising the system setup, to patient positioning and ergonomics.
 We’ll give you the foundations for independent practice.

 Scanning Skills